 Greetings friends and neighbors!
 Here is where you will find info about our upcoming house concerts.
 We are located in the town of Monroe/Alpine which is about halfway between Eugene and Corvallis.
 Most concerts start at 7:00PM with an optional potluck at 6:00PM.
 Sunday concerts are usually 3:00PM.
-We ask each attendee to donate $20. which all goes to the outstanding world class touring performers that we present.
+We ask each attendee to donate $20. which all goes to the outstanding world-class touring performers that we present.

-We host a concert almost each month, but the days will vary as we ourselves are touring musicians.
+We host a concert almost every month, but the days will vary as we ourselves are touring musicians.
 Our performer friends and colleagues are also on a tour schedule so sometimes we can only get them on a weekday.
 But every concert so far has been a full house and waiting list.
-We can seat about 63 people in our upstairs room.
+We can seat about 68 people in our upstairs room.
 If you’d like early notification about each house concert we host just send me an email requesting to be on the house concert email list.
 I will send an email once a month, but sometimes they are sold out prior to that so it’s best to reserve seats early.

 If you have questions or want to make a reservation for any of the upcoming shows, email me Lisa@LisaLynne.com Please state the date you wish to attend and how many seats to reserve.
-If its your first time here let me know and I will send all directions and parking info.
+If it’s your first time here let me know and I will send all directions and parking info.
 See you real soon!

 Lisa & Aryeh